Tata Motors unveils Nexon EV with over 300 km range

 The SUV comes with as many as 35 connected features, including tow away and intrusion alerts.
 The new EV comes in three variants and offers an eight-year warranty or 1,60,000 km on the battery and the motor, which is the highest in the industry.

 The Nexon is the first EV coming on the Ziptron technology.
 This is a high performance, connected vehicle that is suited to address the aspirations of customers and break all barriers for EV adoption, Tata Motors CEO and MD Guenter Butschek said while unveiling the EV.
-Shailesh Chandra, president of electric mobility unit at Tata Motors, said the battery can be charged 80 per cent in under 10 minutes under the fast charging mode, and fully-charged under 40 minutes.
+Shailesh Chandra, president of electric mobility unit at Tata Motors, said the battery can be charged 80 per cent in under 60 minutes under the fast charging mode.

 The battery pack will offer a range which will be higher than 300 km on a fully-charged battery and can be charged even on a 15 ampere plug point, he added.